RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes - 2025-06-25.md

 ### **What I worked on today**
 - Created Silver layer ddl.
 Created table in snowflake.
 Changed column names to be more consistent, meaningful, and well-labeled.
 - Ran into an issue so to speak.
 That spawned another issue to speak.
 	- 1st I noticed the entire ingestion_timestamp column was NULL.
-Parquet fil
+Parquet files can contain inconsistent date formats but Snowflake might have trouble interpreting some of them.
+So I decided to change the date format on the ingestion_timestamp column to match the other date type columns format